karthik-d/LocateMyBus/README.md

 > This project was funded by the [Research Center](https://www.ssn.edu.in/research-centre-ssn-institutions/) at [Sri Sivasubramaniya Nadar College of Engineering (SSNCE), TN, India](https://www.ssn.edu.in/) and carried out in collaboration with the [Computer Science Department at SSNCE](https://www.ssn.edu.in/college-of-engineering/computer-science-and-engineering-department-ssn-institutions/).

-- Internet of Things (IoT) and Machine Learning (ML) to assuage the uncertainty associated with city bus commute.
+- Internet of Things (IoT) and Machine Learning (ML) to assuage the uncertainty in city bus schedules.
 - Allows commuters to track live running status and avail tentative schedule of buses.
 - Live running status for buses in transit; estimated schedule for planned future transits.
 - IoT architecture to log and track bus arrivals using RF-based short-range communication beacons.